management systems are answering the critical global need

 necessary, should an emergency arise, all the battery

-power is lithio nics battery diverted to the bilge pumps.
+power in the lithionics battery is diverted to the bilge

-The dual LVC retains enough energy to restart the engines
+pumps.
+The dual LVC retains enough energy to restart the

 Lithium ion batteries provide huge gains in weight savings

 and energy density, and support modern systems such as

 that there is a real return on investment when using these

 batteries.
 However, investment in a lithium battery only

 makes sense if it allows the boat owner to use the existing